 1964 To 2017

-Otari produced reel to reel tape recorders from 1989 to 2001 which were manufactured in the Japan.
+Otari produced reel to reel tape recorders which were manufactured in Japan.
 These tape recorders targeted the studio market.
 Otari tape recorders used solid state electronics.
-The company produced 2 track machines with 110-120 voltages for the North American market.
+The company produced 2 track machines available in 110-120v & 220-240v voltages.

 1964 – Former Teac Engineer, Masayuki Hosoda founded Otari Corp. making tape recorders, mixing consoles and duplicating machines